jayas9896/DataTrust360/docs/insights.md

 1) `processing-worker` evaluates anomaly score from payload.
 2) If threshold exceeded, it sends a summary to OpenAI.
 3) OpenAI returns natural language insights for analysts.
-4) Insights are stored in SQL audit logs or NoSQL metadata.
+4) Insights are stored in SQL audit logs via `POST /api/v1/storage/audit`.

 ## Prompt Sketch